-In addition, we read all the financial and non-financial information in the Annual Report and Financial Statements to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
+In addition, we read all the financial and non-financial information in the Annual Report to identify material inconsistencies with the audited financial statements and to identify any information that is apparently materially incorrect based on, or materially inconsistent with, the knowledge acquired by us in the course of performing the audit.
 If we become aware of any apparent material misstatements or inconsistencies we consider the implications for our report.
+With respect to the Strategic Report and Directors' Report, we consider whether those reports include the disclosures required by applicable legal requirements.

-Daniel Brydon (Senior Statutory Auditor)
+Jessica Miller (Senior Statutory Auditor)

-For and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors
+for and on behalf of PricewaterhouseCoopers LLP Chartered Accountants and Statutory Auditors

-London
+London .